Server-side integration

 ELSA token integration options

-Integration of the ELSA API via customer’s backend server calls is the easiest and fastest way to get started (and probably the most secure).
-On the other hand, it is less scalable than calling the ELSA API directly from the client’s applications.
-In this solution, the customer backend servers will usually receive from the end-user client apps (web or mobile) the audio and metadata to be submitted to the ELSA API.
-The servers then make the request to the API, receive the results, and send them back to the client app (either exactly as they come from ELSA or after some post-processing.
-A simple diagram is shown below:
+Integrating the ELSA API through calls from the customer's backend server offers the simplest and quickest way to begin (and likely the most secure option).
+However, it is less scalable than directly calling the ELSA API from the client's applications.
+In this approach, the customer's backend servers typically receive audio and metadata from the end-user client apps (web or mobile) to be submitted to the ELSA API.
+The servers then send requests to the API, receive the results, and return them to the client app (either as received from ELSA or after some post-processing).
+Below is a simplified diagram illustrating this process:

 In this implementation the customer backend server keeps the ELSA token securely, which can not be abused by malicious end clients, as the client app does not have access to it.
 It is up to the customer to ensure (via authentication or other means) that the client apps are entitled to perform the voice queries to the customer’s backend.
 In this implementation the most simple ELSA token is sufficient: default token without any expiration set as provided by ELSA when signing up for an API account.
 Note that in the example diagram above we could either integrate it using single-file mode or streaming, although single-file implementations are way simpler.